I just returned from my second trip to Israel and once again, it was so hard to leave.

 Falafel: 3-4 €

-What to see in Israel
+What to see in Israel – Israel travel tips

 Tel Aviv is the 2nd biggest and the most vibrant city in Israel, also known as the city that never sleeps.
 It’s the second biggest city in Israel, it has nightlife, delicious food, shopping, sandy beaches.
-Visit The Carmel Market (the Shuk Hacarmel), try some local food there, buy some local products or souvenirs.
+Visit the Carmel Market (the Shuk Hacarmel), try some local food there, buy some local products or souvenirs.

-One of the oldest cities in the world, it’s home of the holiest sites in Judaism, Islam, and Christianity.
+One of the oldest cities in the world, it’s home to the holiest sites in Judaism, Islam, and Christianity.
 The Old City is a beautiful, historical center for all religions.
 Magical narrow streets, full of shops, where you can buy, food, sweets, souvenirs, jewelry.
 It really is a walk in the past.